-These are the basis for KPIs for the CEO, set by the Board, and for other Executives, set by the CEO according to the area of responsibility of each Executive.
+These are the basis for KPIs for the CEO, set by the Board, and for other Executives, set by the CEO.

 A formal review of the achievement of each Executive is conducted by the CEO annually and proposed changes in fixed remuneration and the STI to be paid are submitted to the Board for noting.
 As noted in section (iii) above, the performance of the CEO against agreed KPIs is reviewed by the Remuneration Committee, and recommendations on adjustment to total fixed remuneration and payment of the STI are made to the Board, for approval.